kqian5/jekyll-now/about.md

 permalink: /about/
 ---

-Hey!
+Wow!
 Welcome to my website/blog.

 I was born in Texas and moved to Georgia when I was young. (forgot how old lol) Currently, I'm in Providence, Rhode Island, where I am a second year student at Brown University concentrating in applied math-computer science.